Page updated 23 June 2008

 dome, giving it the nickname 'the

-House, now the Imperial Hotel, just close by and was employed as the
+House, now the Imperial Hotel, was employed as the

 County Surveyor.
-Green's church was burnt down in 1890, and in June
+Green's church became dilapidated over the years.
+It was decided to rebuilt the church, and in June

 1897, when the remaining structure was being demolished, a copper plate